putneydm/david_site_jekyll/test/_posts/2020/2020-01-12-squad-a-star-wars-story.markdown

 <p>&nbsp;</p>

-**The squad members** awoke with the first light.
+**Still restless, Trooper FD-472** awoke with the first light.

-Trooper FD-472 was the first to notice that something was wrong.
-The squad leader was supposed to awaken him for the second watch.
-He hadn’t.
-The trooper had slept right through.
-Worse, the squad leader was nowhere to be seen.
-He’d not been back.
+He was the first to notice that something was wrong.
+The squad leader was missing.
 A light frost covered the leaves of the foliage in the camp, glistening in the soft golden light.
-It showed no signs of disturbance.
+It showed no footsteps or signs of disturbance.
+The leader's campsite was undisturbed.
+Nothing was amiss.
 Just the squad leader missing.

-Trooper FD-472 immediately reported the situation to the lieutenant.
+The trooper immediately reported the situation to the lieutenant.
 Though, he had to wait for the lieutenant to finish urinating against a tree.
 Steam was rising from the wet smudge of bark.

 “Sir,” he said after the lieutenant finished.
-“I must report an irregularity.
-Squad Leader GM-3492 has not returned from first watch, and I neglected my second watch duties.
-Sir, I did not awaken, sir.”

-Stormtroopers are trained to always give a full assessment of the situation regardless of their role, even failures.
+“Squad Leader AP-1 has not returned, sir.”

 “Godammit,” the lieutenant muttered.
 “Godammit!”
 His voice was now rising.
 “I want to knock that bucket off your head and beat you senseless, but you’d probably like it.”

 “Sir?”

 “Don’t you see what’s going on here?
 No of course you don’t.
-You’re just troopers.
 You just follow orders and find new ways to die.
-Dying isn’t my plan, so could you morons …” he paused “…stop including me!”
+Could you morons …” he paused “… stop including me!”

 Trooper FD-472 was a bit unsure of his next move.
 He scanned the statement looking for an order, but the lieutenant had given him nothing to go on.
 He waited a few more seconds.
 “Sir, your orders.
 Should we go find him, sir?”